95348953489345893524897/pvprepo/information/movement.md

 2. Hold A and turn left
    - Hold D and turn right if you're doing it the other direction
 <br/>
-Circle strafing is really simple but it's a very important step to make your movement smoother It's optional for launching (but really useful), and recommended for forward-reversing
+Circle strafing is really simple but it's a very important step to make your movement smoother<br/>
+It's optional for launching (but really useful), and recommended for forward-reversing
 <br/>